By Ilaria Carofiglio

 Done right of course, the ROI is more than worth it.
 Our clients get as much as 155x return on WhatsApp marketing campaigns.
 One client, SNOCKS, has just made its first €1 million on WhatsApp 🚀 and plans to make over €250k this Black Friday.

-To help you equip your business with the right WhatsApp Business tools, here's my checklist of 11 things you should make sure your platform offers:
+To help you equip your business with the right WhatsApp Business tools, and to celebrate Singles Day, here's my checklist of 11 things you should make sure your WhatsApp Business Solution Provider (BSP) offers:

 1. Sales and marketing as well as support 💰